laisbsc/kedro_penguins/README.md

  - Load 'remote' data, in this case, a `.csv` file hosted in a AWS S3 bucket.
  - Plot a scatter graph with the data using `kedro run`. [write the docs]
  - Convert the generated image ('scatter_plot.png') in a node using Transcode [write the docs]
- - Use Kedro Hooks to expand the project with the Great Expectations plugin. [code and docs]
+ - Use Kedro Hooks to expand the project with the Great Expectations plugin.
+Note: this part of the project will use PySpark, which requires Java.
+To install Java (macOS) type `brew cask install java` on your terminal.[code]

 ### Table of contents
 1. [Rules and guidelines for Kedro template](#rules-and-guidelines-for-best-practice)